yuemingl/SymJava/README.md

 1. Operator Overloading is implemented by using Java-OO (https://github.com/amelentev/java-oo)

-2. Java bytecode is generated at runtime for a symbolic expression.
-Fast numerical evaluation is achieved.
+2. Java bytecode is generated at runtime for symbolic expressions which make the numerical evaluation really fast.

 Install java-oo Eclipse plugin for Java Operator Overloading support (https://github.com/amelentev/java-oo):
 Click in menu: Help -> Install New Software.
 Enter in "Work with" field: